Canyon decision

 For most Banff visitors, treat Johnston Canyon as a half-day decision.
 Parks Canada lists Lower Falls at 1.1 km one way and Upper Falls at 2.4 km one way from the Johnston Canyon Day-use Area; Ink Pots is a longer 5.5 km one-way hike.
 Parking fills quickly, Roam Route 9 is listed as a summer-only option, and Bow Valley Parkway restrictions can change the access plan, so check official Parks Canada, Roam, and 511 Alberta before leaving Banff.

-Choose the walk before choosing the transport
+Choose the turnaround before choosing the transport

 Lower Falls only